Sony RX100 versus Sony RX100 II

 |Sony RX1R (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The RX100 and the RX100 II are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The following table reports on some other key feature differences and similarities of the Sony RX100, the Sony RX100 II, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Sony RX100 and Sony RX100 II in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon T5i (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||13||no|